 While the above two methods should be enough for most users to determine if they need to replace Mac’s battery or not, if you want even more detailed information, you can install a free Mac utility called Coconut Battery (free, in-app purchases).
 This simple utility will help you see the age of your Mac’s battery, how often it was charged, and even more such relevant information.
 Not only that, you can even connect your iOS devices to your Mac to check their battery life status using the same app.

 That’s how you can keep an eye on the battery health of your Apple notebook.
 Though the battery of most MacBooks can comfortably deliver 1000 charge cycles, their lifespan may be reduced if you don’t offer the needed care of the battery.
 Always avoid exposing your notebooks to ambient temperatures higher than 35° C as it can completely damage the battery capacity.
-Besides, never charge your device in the high ambient temperatures.
-With that information, we will end this article.
-Do share your thoughts in the comments section below.
+You can also disable turbo-boost to prevent heating to preserve battery life.
+That’s all from us, let us know your thoughts on the subject in the comments below.